-Clough Reporting Entities have assessed the risk of modern slavery in its direct operations as low, particularly as its employees are predominately located in Australia and Clough Reporting Entities have policies and procedures in place that promote the protection of human rights, in addition to ethical business conduct.
+Clough Reporting Entities have assessed the risk of modern slavery in its direct operations as low, particularly as its employees are predominately located in Australia and the USA.
+Clough Reporting Entities have policies and procedures in place that promote the protection of human rights, in addition to ethical business conduct.
 The below chart shows the countries where Clough employees are based3.

 Clough Reporting Entities have stringent and transparent recruiting processes, and applicants are provided with detailed information about prospective roles and working conditions.
 Clough Reporting Entities also undertake regular reviews of employees' remuneration and working conditions to ensure compliance with all applicable laws.
+As set out below, Clough also has employees based in Mongolia.
+These employees work for a project site where wages are high comparatively for the region.
+Clough's Human Resources and Legal Departments ensure that all labour laws are followed.